Srinivas1258/ML-DL/README.md

 A TensorFlow DAG consists of tensors and operations on those tensors.

-A variable is a tensor whose value is initialized and then the value gets changed as a program runs
+A variable is a tensor whose value is initialized and then the value gets changed as a program runs.

+In tensor flow programming errors occurs mainly due to (when adding two tensors they have exact same shape)

+1)shape(tf.reshape) -to check shape of data and convert it in to required shape 2)data types

+to solve errors  1)read error message
+2)fake data execution(giving some data like testing) 3)use print statements for diagnosing
+4)Isolate the method in question(using functions)